Introduction & Overview

 Steps in a Personal Injury Lawsuit

-Here's how a typical personal injury case progresses once the court is involved.
+Here's how a typical personal injury case progresses, from the accident to the courthouse.

 -